knadh/xmlutils.py/README.md

 needing to load the entire DOM into memory.
 The scripts can be used to churn through large XML files (albeit taking long :P) without memory hiccups.

+Simple table-representing XMLs can be converted to CSV using xmltable2csv.
+It assumes each entry is encapsulated in some tag, and successfuly tested on some XLSX files.

 Blind conversion of XML to CSV and SQL is not recommended.
 It only works if the structure of the XML document is simple (flat).
 On the other hand, xml2json supports complex XML documents with multiple